-At Blue River Psychology, Dr Lamba an integrative practitioner, holding a firm base in psychodynamic and attachment theory and this may also include incorporating techniques from other therapeutic approaches, such as cognitive behavioural, compassion-focussed or narrative therapy.
+At Blue River Psychology, Dr Lamba an integrative practitioner, holding a firm base in psychodynamic and attachment theory and this may also include incorporating techniques from other therapeutic approaches, such as compassion-focussed therapy (CFT) or narrative therapy.

 Blue River Psychology would like to help provide some psychoeducation and information on these approaches so you have a better understanding of therapy approaches.

 Please know that Dr Lamba is available to provide face to face appointments in her clinic, as well as online through video counselling for people who live further afield, providing this is deemed appropriate.
 Assessment is an on-going process even when therapy begins as new information often comes up and changes can happen over time.

 Psychodynamic therapies do not hold a singular definition.
 This therapeutic approach is based on a collection of analytic therapies.
 The founding father of psychodynamic therapy is Sigmund Freud, but this approach developed and continually redefined itself through the work of Carl Jung and Melanie Klein (that's just naming a few!).